Twitter

 Results

-The switch to an online map staking system will modernize Manitoba’s process for mining claim staking, creating greater administrative efficiencies for both the government and industry.
-Using an Integrated Spatial Repository (ISR) digital base maps are managed with attribute information and meet emerging standards for warehousing data.
+The switch to an online map staking system will modernize Manitoba’s mining claim staking process, fostering greater administrative efficiencies for both the government and the industry.
+Using an Integrated Spatial Repository (ISR), digital base maps are managed with attribute information and meet emerging standards for warehousing data.
 These data sets are integrated with other online resources to secure claims.
-This efficiently completes the streamlining of the entire claim acquisition process, enabling faster resolution of disposition conflicts, faster referrals and faster issuance.
-Payments will also be made securely online which further reduces processing time.
+This efficiently completes the streamlining of the entire claim acquisition process, enabling a swifter resolution of disposition conflicts, expedited referrals and faster issuance.
+Payments will also be made securely online, which further reduces processing time.
 This means that companies can spend less time on acquisition and maintenance and focus more of their resources and energies on the exploration stages.

 iMaQs supports the development of better, more productive relations with private landholders and Aboriginal communities by removing a major source of friction, as prospectors do not have to disturb the land to stake their claims.
-It improves communication by providing public access to information about land staking activities across the province and also encourages business development by allowing anyone with a license, from anywhere in the world, to stake a claim.
+In addition to enhancing communication through public access to information about land staking activities throughout the province, it encourages global business development by allowing anyone with a license, regardless of location, to stake a claim.
 This means that independent prospectors and junior exploration companies have access to land that may otherwise be too difficult or costly to stake.

 Post a comment